fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 ### 6.2 Type aliases

-- A type alias is exactly that - a name for any type.
+- A type alias is literally that - a name for any type.

 ```typescript
 type Point = {